 We at GlassOfVenice.com love Venice and support Venetian artisans, many of whom come from the long lineage of Murano glass maestros going back to the Middle Ages.
 Authentic Murano Glass still trumps all the fakes with its exquisite craftsmanship, gorgeous colors and amazing designs that Italian artisans are well known for.
 Here is our exclusive quick guide to how to avoid being cheated and always select genuine Murano Glass handcrafted in Venice.
 Murano stands for more than fine craftsmanship – it’s art, tradition, Venetian memories, and rich cultural and artistic heritage of La Serenissima.
 Get a real piece of Murano Glass – you’ll be glad you did!

-We often get questions about the possibility of visiting a factory or a workshop in Murano and witnessing the creation of famous Murano Glass.
-Unfortunately the artisans we work with and many other high quality Murano glass artists do not open the doors of their workshops to tourists and here is why:
+If while wondering around Murano island you come across a workshop where work is going on but you are refused entry, do not take it personally.
+The artisans we work with and many other reputable Murano glass artists do not open the doors of their workshops to tourists and here is why:

 The artisans consider their business a serious affair and heavily guard their glass-making secrets, so they would like to avoid any unnecessary distractions or intrusions